uhuruos/CloverOS/README.md

 First, connect to wifi using wpa_gui ('wifi' in fvwm)

 Kill X and relog.
 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

+### What programs does the binhost have?
+List of programs (no dependencies): https://gitgud.io/cloveros/cloveros/blob/master/binhost_settings/var/lib/portage/world

+List of all packages: https://cloveros.ga/s/packages.html

 ### Sound doesn't work
 Run `alsamixer` and hit F6 to see your audio devices.